Agent A: A Puzzle in Disguise: Development

 A teaser trailer was released on 8 April 2015 and the full trailer was released later on 26 October 2015.
 The art style of the game was inspired by the works of Kevin Dart and Shag which combined a cartoonish style world with a retro 60's look, further added on with textures, furniture and architecture from the same era.
 Its initial working title was ‘Snowy Village’ with the art style more based on Fire Maple's “The Lost City” with the same mechanics as the final version.
 The art style was then changed into a more appealing theme that not only rooted from developer Mark White's own preference for the secret agent theme and his love for the Bond films, but fit accordingly to the mechanic of finding hidden clues and objects.

 Reception

 The iOS version has received “generally favourable reviews” according to video game review aggregator Metacritic.
+Despite many fans asking for a sequel Yak & Co took to Twitter on May 11, 2020 to say that “Nothing is planned yet, but it’s possible.”
+Fans have also commented on hopes for an Agent B game following the post-credits scene of Agent A.

+Nintendo World Report reviewed the Switch version of the game and praised its setting, its visual style, the dialogues and the "simple but fun" puzzles.
+At the same time the magazine criticized the lack of "a serious challenge" and game features that the Switch port is missing.